sergegithub22/portfolio-items/README.md

 # Portfolio Items.
 HTML Template.\
 Portfolio items design examples.\
-Built on flex and grid.
+Built on flex and grid.\
+For changing color scheme use head menu
 ### Used:
  - HTML
  - CSS